-Ugadi is the time of the year when people of Andhra Pradesh, Karnataka and Telangana usher New Year in festive spirits.
-Ugadi - a celebration of the oncoming New Year, falls in the Chaitra month of the Hindu calendar, that loosely corresponds to the months of March-April according to the Gregorian calendar.
-The term Ugadi is said to originate from the Sanskrit word Yugadi, that is a confluence of the term Yuga (era; period) and Adi (the beginning).
+Ugadi is the time of the year when the people of Andhra Pradesh, Karnataka and Telangana usher the New Year in festive spirits.
+The festival falls in the Chaitra month of the Hindu calendar, which loosely corresponds to the months of March-April according to the Gregorian calendar.
+The term Ugadi is said to originate from the Sanskrit word Yugadi, which is a confluence of the term Yuga (era; period) and Adi (the beginning).
 Yugadi, or Ugadi then literally means the beginning of a new (year) period.

 The festival of Ugadi also finds its mention in Hindu mythology, one related particularly to Lord Brahma.
 It is believed that it was on the Ugadi day that Lord Brahma began creating the Universe.
 Hence, Ugadi is considered to be the first day of the process of creation of the universe.
 Ugadi also coincides with the advent of spring and the harvest season and is celebrated along with harvest and New year festivals in other parts of the country, like Punjab, Maharashtra, West Bengal, Assam and Tamil Nadu.